-- Respect of fundamental human rights and of the objectives and principles of the Charter of the United Nations.
+- Respect for fundamental human rights and of the objectives and principles of the Charter of the United Nations.

 - Respect for the sovereignty and territorial integrity of all countries.

-- Non-interference or non-intervention into the internal affairs of another country.
+- Non-interference of non-intervention into the internal affairs of another country.

-- Respect the right of every nation to defend itself, either individually or collectively, in conformity with the Charter of the UN.
+- Respect the right of every nation to defend itself, either individually or collectively, in conformity with the Charter of the United Nations.